 Steamboat Ski Resort is 160 miles from Denver.
 You can use the Yampa Valley Airport (HDN) which is 25 miles away.
 Steamboat is more casual and ski-centered.
 With a base elevation of 6,900 feet and a top elevation of 10,568 feet, the 2,965-acre resort receives 334 inches of snow annually.
 Of its 165 trails, 14 percent are for beginners and 42 percent are blue.
 It has 18 lifts and six peaks.
 Lift tickets cost from $90 to $100 for a one-day pass.
 It’s a favorite for its tree skiing.
 Rooms start at $238 at the four-star, 328-room Steamboat Grand.

-Breckenridge covers the front of several peaks and has runs for all skill levels.
+Breckenridge covers the front of several peaks and has trails for all skill levels.
 Advanced skiers will enjoy tree skiing, high alpine bowls, and moguls.
 A little hiking adds to the choices for advanced skiers.
 With a base elevation of 9,600 feet, a top elevation of 12,998 feet, and a chairlift on Peak 8 that is the highest in North America, skiers can find excellent snow at the top of the hill even late in the season.
 There are eight peaks and 31 lifts.
-This makes it one of the best ski resorts.
-In addition, Breckenridge has good on-hill dining.
+All of this makes it one of the best ski resorts, in addition, Breckenridge has good on-hill dining.
 Rooms start at $478 at the four-star, 45-room Crystal Peak Lodge.